What is Commercial Auto Insurance?

 Regardless of whether your business owns any vehicles, you still face a certain level of auto risk as a business owner.
 If you or any of your employees get into an accident while driving on company business – even in a personal vehicle – your business could be liable.

-Commercial auto insurance offers protection from such unfortunate incidents, covering physical damages as well as medical costs in the event that someone is injured in an accident.
+Commercial auto insurance offers protection from such unfortunate incidents, covering physical damages as well as medical bills in the event that someone is injured in an accident.

-Different businesses have differing needs when it comes to commercial vehicle insurance – some may have a whole fleet of cars or trucks that need to be covered, while others may only ever need to occasionally hire or rent transportation.
+Different businesses have different, specific needs when it comes to commercial vehicle insurance.Some may have a whole fleet of cars or trucks that need to be covered, while others may only ever need to occasionally hire or rent transportation.
 Depending on your situation, you can select insurance coverages for both owned and non-owned vehicles.

 Even if your business owns a fleet of vehicles that are all properly insured, there may be times when an employee needs to run an errand or travel to a client site in their own personal vehicle.
 Since they are traveling for business purposes, you could be found liable if they happen to get into an accident along the way.